- Latin America

 Joining a group of keen and adventurous guests, the Miyak Tribe Trail would be my first exploratory ride for In The Saddle and the first time I’d actually heard of the country – North Macedonia.
 A land locked, southeast European country which is bordered by Bulgaria, Serbia, Kosovo, Albania and Greece.

-Nearly all of the group and I flew directly from Luton Airport to Skopje, a journey which takes just over 3 hours.
+Nearly all of the group and I flew directly from Luton Airport to Skopje, a journey which takes just over three hours.
 On landing, we were met by our driver who was wearing a Sherpa Horse Riding T-Shirt – nice and easy to find after our early start from the UK – and we were taken straight into Skopje for a short city tour with our guide Elaine.
-The beautiful blue skies dictated a shorter tour as we all opted to get out of the heat and head for drinks and lunch at a lovely little restaurant just outside the center.
+The beautiful blue skies dictated a shorter tour as we all opted to get out of the heat and head for drinks and lunch at a lovely little restaurant just outside the centre.

 Over a selection of tasty meats, cheeses, bread and salad, and of course a glass of Macedonian wine, we all introduced ourselves.
 Everyone was excited for the week ahead in this country that we collectively knew little about.